Raheem Sterling to launch foundation for deprived children

-Manchester City’s Raheem Sterling is planning to launch a foundation aimed at helping disadvantaged young people.
+Manchester City forward Raheem Sterling is planning to launch a foundation aimed at helping disadvantaged young people.

 The England international’s charitable body would help those supported by Marcus Rashford, who plays for his club’s rivals Manchester United, and his food poverty activism.